Deep learning of committor and explainable artificial intelligence analysis for identifying reaction coordinates: Applications

 Figure~\ref{fig:ion_committor} presents the learning results of the DNN for the committor, $p_\mathrm{B}^{*}$.
 It is shown that the relationship between $p_\mathrm{B}^{*}$ and $q$ for the test dataset has sufficiently converged to the sigmoidal function, $p_\mathrm{B}(q) = [1 + \tanh(q)]/2$.
 However, the committor values near $q=0$ are are widely distributed between 0 and 1 and do not exhibit a clear sharp peak at $p_\mathrm{B}^*=1/2$.
 This behavior is likely due to the substantially larger number of input variables compared to the alanine dipeptide case (see Section~\ref{sec:ala2}).
-It is expected to be overcome in future study through approaches such as hyperparameter tuning, as discussed in Section~\ref{sec:hyperparameter}.
+This limitation is expected to be improved in future studies by not only improving the neural network training, including hyperparameter tuning as discussed in Section~\ref{sec:hyperparameter}, but also through a more appropriate choice of descriptors for the local solvation environment.
+In particular, the ACSFs used in the original study may not be sufficient to fully capture the solvent rearrangements relevant to ion dissociation, and more expressive representations, such as graph-based representations,~\cite{kang2026Committors} may therefore be worth exploring.

 The contribution of each input variable to the RC $q$ predicted by the DNN was evaluated using SHAP.
 The absolute SHAP value for each index was computed for 100 configurations randomly sampled from the test dataset, and their average is shown in Fig.~\ref{fig:ion_SHAP}.
 Tables I and II of Ref.~\onlinecite{okada2026Deep} show the top five contributing factors and their corresponding absolute SHAP values for (O-Na-O) and (Na-Cl-O) descriptors, respectively.

 The $G^5$ at index 58 (denoted as $G^5_{58}$) shows the largest contribution and corresponds to the O–Na–O combination, with distance sensitivity $R_\mathrm{s} = 2.0$ {\AA}, angular sensitivity $\lambda = -1$, and $\zeta = 1$.
 This indicates that water O atoms located within a spherical shell of radius $R_\mathrm{s} = 2.0$ {\AA} centered on the Na ion make a dominant contribution.
 Notably, $R_\mathrm{s} = 2.0$ {\AA} is nearly equal to the Lennard–Jones diameter of Na ion.
 In contrast, the low angular resolution $\zeta = 1$ implies that angular dependence plays a minor role in characterizing the distribution of O atoms around Na ion.
 The G5 at index 1217 (denoted as $G^5_{1217}$) corresponding to the (Na-Cl-O) combination, exhibits a second highest contribution following the RC and is characterized by $R_\mathrm{s} = 4.0$ {\AA}, $\lambda = 1$, and $\zeta = 16$.
 At this high angular sensitivity, the angular component $2^{1-\zeta}(1+\cos\theta_{ijk})^{\zeta}$ decreases from unity and approaches zero near $\theta_{ijk} \approx 60^\circ$.
 This indicates that the dominant Na–Cl–O bond angles lie within this range, suggesting that water O atoms located in the overlapping region of the hydration shells, namely, at a Na-Cl separation of $R_\mathrm{s} = 4.0$ {\AA} that is slightly larger than the PMF saddle point distance $r_\mathrm{ion} =3.6$ {\AA}, are a primary contributing factor.